cdetelder/ansible-role-wordpress/README.md

 Author Information
 ------------------

-Camille DETELDER - M1 DO A
+Camille DETELDER - M1 DO A.